In this unit students find out the length of their pace when walking and running, and compare these with the paces of others.

 - Measure lengths in metres and centimetres

-In this unit the students use tape measures to measure lengths in centimeters, in metres and other decimal parts of a metre.
-The metreis the base unit of length in the International System of Units (SI).
+In this unit the students use tape measures to measure lengths in centimetres, in metres and other decimal parts of a metre.
+The metre is the base unit of length in the International System of Units (SI).

 Longer units of length are created by collecting multiples of 1 metre.
 The most common unit is the kilometre.
-Kilo is the prefix for 1000 so 1 kilometre = 1000 metres.
+Kilo is the prefix for 1000 so 1 kilometre is equal to 1000 metres.

 Shorter units of length are created by partitioning 1 metre into equal parts.
 For example, centi is the prefix for one hundredth, and milli is the prefix for one thousandth.
 Therefore, 1/100 of 1 metre = 1 centimetre and 1/1000 of 1 metre = 1 millimetre.

 The symbols for units of length reflect the basic unit, m for metre, and the prefix.
 For example, μm is a micrometre since micro is the prefix for 1 millionth.

 The learning opportunities in this unit can be differentiated by providing or removing support to students, by varying the task requirements.
 Ways to support students include:

 - providing measurement tools so students can develop the practical skills required

 - physically acting out the iteration of stride lengths